ERASMUS+

 Chile – Pontificia Universidad Catolica de Valparaiso (Department of Informatics Engineering)

-❍ Staff mobility for teaching – Incoming: Number of participants = 1 (7 days)
+❍ Staff mobility for teaching – Incoming: Number of participants = 1 (7 days in total): This mobility has already been allocated

-❍ Staff mobility for teaching – Outgoing: Number of participants = 1 (7 days)
+❍ Staff mobility for teaching – Outgoing: Number of participants = 1 (7 days in total)

 Mexico – Universidad Autonoma de Aguascalientes (Department of Information Systems)